curateteaching/digitalpedagogy/keywords/queer.md

 [#TransformDH](http://transformdh.org/)
 * #TransformDH
+* Multiple Contributors (JENTERY: should we attempt to list every contributor here?
+Or . . .?)

 What is important about the #TransformDH blog and collaborative project is the idea that the digital humanities must be a more open, inclusive, and diverse space, discipline, and set of inquiries. #TransformDH hopes to "do" race, ethnicity, gender, sexuality, and class.
 As a project that grew out of the experiences, scholarship, and activism of a handful of people across institutions, #TransformDH is exemplary in its demonstration of collaboration, interdisciplinarity, and grass-roots "making" and "doing" in digital humanities.